Antiz96/zaman/README.md

 # Zaman

-A simple tool that prints man pages in a PDF file (with vim keys support) for an easier reading.
+A simple cli tool that prints (or saves) man pages in a PDF file for an easier reading.

 ## Table of contents